-Customer rewards programs come in all shapes and sizes.
+Customer rewards programs that integrate with point of sale systems come in all shapes and sizes.
 From reward or loyalty points offered on every transaction to special discounts and email campaigns targeted at your top customers, customer rewards programs can offer immense value to your business.
 Some of the benefits include: increasing sales and revenue; maximizing customer satisfaction; generating customer loyalty; and gaining valuable data about your customers.
 However, if you don’t plan properly or if you overlook crucial details, you might not get the benefits you expect from your customer rewards programs.

 1. Get clear on your goals.

 Do you want to increase the size of a customer’s average purchase, increase their purchase frequency, or increase the number of customer-to-customer referrals?
 Whatever your goals, ensure they have a measurable outcome (like average receipt value).
 This will help you choose which customer rewards program to implement – and determine whether or not it’s successful.